+86 755 8671 9955

 • Reporting tools are not as advanced as NetSuite or SAP

-Pricing: Starts around $1,000 to $2,000/month depending on edition and resources.
+Pricing: Starts around $1,000 to $2,000 per month depending on edition and computing resources.
+Approximately $1,800 per month as a baseline.

 9. IFS Cloud